reflectionengine/mirror/readme.md

 Clarify, contain, quip lightly.
 If unsure—mirror, anchor in the two lenses and counterargument , ask, or exit.

-## What’s Next

-- Strategist Mode (private beta)
-- Fine-tuned governance LLM
-- RAG-lite multimodal expansion (coming soon)

----

 ## A Note

 This is a personal project.
-If it helps you reflect better, great.
-If it unsettles you—*even better.*
+Not intended for monetization.

 ---